Brindusa22/Hangbot/README.md

   - JavaScript:

-    When passing the code through JSHint,the following warnings appear, all of them are of the same type:
+    When passing the code through the official JSHint validator, the following warnings appear; all of them are of the same type:

     ![JSHint Validator](assets/images/readme_images/jshint.png)